gbmhunter/blog/content/electronics/components/ferrite-beads/_index.md

 Ferrite beads are commonly placed in series on the power supply rails of electronic circuits.

-.Simple schematic showing how ferrite beads absorb/block high frequency noise. image::differential-noise-diagram.svg[width=600px]
+{{% img src="differential-noise-diagram.svg" width="600" caption="Simple schematic showing how ferrite beads absorb/block high frequency noise." %}}

 ## Their Frequency Response Explained...

 As the graph shows below, it is the ferrite beads resistance, not inductance, which is largely responsible for the increase in it's reactance.
 This is what we want, as resistance dissipates the noise as heat, while inductance only stores the energy ina magnetic field to return to the circuit at a later point in time.

-.This graph shows a breakdown of the different components (resistive R and reactive X, which has both inductive and capacitive parts) contributing to the overall impedance Z. image::impedance-frequency-characteristics-graph-of-ferrite-beads-showing-inductance-and-resistive-components.png[width=706px]
+{{% img src="impedance-frequency-characteristics-graph-of-ferrite-beads-showing-inductance-and-resistive-components.png" width="706" caption="This graph shows a breakdown of the different components (resistive R and reactive X, which has both inductive and capacitive parts) contributing to the overall impedance Z." %}}

 Ultimately, at higher frequencies (1-10GHz), it is their parasitic capacitance which causes the ferrite bead to become ineffective.
 This capacitance shorts out the inductive and resistive elements of the ferrite bead.